 All general meetings of the Company or of a Fund shall be held in Ireland.
 In each year the Company shall hold a general meeting as its annual general meeting.
 The quorum for general meetings shall be 2 persons present in person or by proxy.
 21 clear days' notice shall be given in respect of each general meeting of the Company.
 The notice shall specify the venue and time of the meeting and the business to be transacted at the meeting.
 A proxy may attend on behalf of any Shareholder.
-An ordinary resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a meeting of Shareholders on a show of hands with each Shareholder having one vote unless a poll is requested by 5 Shareholders or by Shareholders holding 10 per cent. or more of the Shares or unless the Chairman of the meeting requests a poll.
+An ordinary resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a majority of 75 per cent. or more of the votes cast.
+The Articles of Association provide that matters may be determined by a meeting of Shareholders on a show of hands with each Shareholder having one vote unless a poll is requested by 5 Shareholders or by Shareholders holding 10 per cent. or more of the Shares or unless the Chairman of the meeting requests a poll.
 Each Share (including the Subscriber Shares) gives the holder one vote in relation to any matters relating to the Company which are submitted to Shareholders for a vote by poll.